ruby/www.ruby-lang.org/zh_cn/community/ruby-core/index.md

 {: #following-ruby}

 Checking out the latest Ruby source code is a matter of logging into the Subversion anonymous account.
-From your commandline:
+From your command line:

 {% highlight sh %}
 $ svn co http://svn.ruby-lang.org/repos/ruby/trunk ruby